Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 ![Screenshot from 2024-08-22 18-13-40](https://github.com/user-attachments/assets/a6be1ca5-842b-4431-a771-784ba144fc95)

-# DAY- 2 Good Floorplan vs bad Floorplan and Introduction to library cells
+# Day - 2 Good Floorplan vs bad Floorplan and Introduction to library cells

 ## Utilization factor and Aspect ratio of a chip or die: